Huỳnh Sanh Thông: Life

 men were treated in society, as in my own family as well as in many others I could see."

 He studied international relations and anthropology at the Universities of Georgetown and Cornell before starting work with Robert B. Jones on a Vietnamese primer that was eventually published as An Introduction to Spoken Vietnamese (1960).

 For the month of May 1957, Thông was appointed by the US government as the official "Vietnamese welcomer" to Ngo Dinh Diem.
 Later that same year, he joined the staff of Yale University as a teacher of Vietnamese.
 He would remain associated with Yale for the rest of his life.

-He passed away from causes of sudden heart failure on November 17, 2008 at 82 years old.
+He died from sudden heart failure on November 17, 2008, at 82 years old.

 Works and awards

 Thông is best known for his English translation of Nguyễn Du's Kim Vân Kiều, published as The Tale of Kiều (Yale University Press, 1973, reissued several times), and for An Anthology of Vietnamese Poems: From the Eleventh through the Twentieth Centuries (Yale).

 His translation of Flowers from Hell by the Vietnamese dissident poet Nguyễn Chí Thiện won the 1985 prize at the Poetry International Festival in Rotterdam.